 4. Emergency repairs of critical equipment

-Purchasing equipment or any business expenditure that can be amortized over several years may not always be a good way to use short-term financing, however a short-term loan can be a great tool that allows you to take advantage of unexpected opportunities.
+Purchasing equipment or any business expenditure that can be amortized over several years may not always be a good way to use short-term financing, however a short-term funding can be a great tool that allows you to take advantage of unexpected opportunities.

 These are just two instances in which a short-term funding package can really provide an advantage to your business.